Join the Rutgers AAUP-AFT - sign a membership form in order to have full voice and vote as we confront the critical issues in academia!

 What investment am I making when I join?

-Membership dues are never more than 0.75% of wages, a nominal contribution — just a bit more than the representation fee you already pay as a non-member (0.64%), which is required under the New Jersey Employer-Employee Relations Act.
+Membership dues are just a bit more than the representation fee you already pay as a non-member, which is required under the New Jersey Employer-Employee Relations Act.

 Switch from the fee to full membership today.
 Full members in their respective bargaining units are the ones who have the right to vote to establish the dues rate.
 Ultimately, this is an "investment" in empowerment as a faculty (at all ranks) who care about quality education and research as well as respect for our profession.